-The objective of the FY 2024 NSGP is to provide funding for physical and cybersecurity enhancements and other security-related activities to nonprofit organizations that are at high risk of a terrorist or other extremist attack within the period of performance.
-The NSGP also seeks to integrate the preparedness activities of nonprofit organizations with broader state and local preparedness efforts.
-All NSGP activities must be linked to enhancing the security and safety at the physical site of the nonprofit organization.
-Funding spent on Planning, Organizational, Equipment, Training, and Exercises (POETE) towards enhancing the protection of soft targets and crowded places must address and close capability gaps identified in individual nonprofit organization Vulnerability Assessments.
+Goal: The NSGP-NSS will improve and increase the physical/cyber security and facility/target hardening of nonprofit organizations' facilities at risk of a terrorist of other extremist attack, ultimately safeguarding the lives and property of the American people.
+All NSGP-NSS activities must be linked to enhancing the security and safety at the physical site of the nonprofit organization.
+Concurrently, the NSGP-NSS will integrate the preparedness activities of nonprofit organizations that are at risk of a terrorist or other extremist attack with broader state and local preparedness efforts.
+Objectives: The objective of the NSGP-NSS is to provide funding for physical and cybersecurity enhancements and other security-related activities to nonprofit organizations that are at risk of a terrorist or other extremist attack with broader state and local preparedness efforts.
+Objectives: The objective of performance.
+The NSGP-NSS also seeks to integrate the preparedness activities of nonprofit organizations with broader state and local preparedness efforts.
+Lastly, via funding spent on Planning, Organizational, Equipment, Training, and Exercises (POETE) towards enhancing the protection of soft targets and crowded places, the NSGP-NSS seeks to address and close capability gaps.

-Priorities
+Funding Priorities

 Given the evolving threat landscape, DHS/FEMA has evaluated the national risk profile and set priorities that help ensure appropriate allocation of scarce security dollars.
-In assessing the national risk profile for FY 2024, one area warrants the most concern under the NSGP:
+In assessing the national risk profile, one area warrants the most concern under the NSGP-NSS: